anjinkristou/official-android-app/README.txt

 This is the code of the Plancake Android app as it is on the Android Market: https://market.android.com/details?id=com.plancake.android.app

-In order to use this source ode, you need to get an API key here: http://www.plancake.com/api-documentation
+In order to use this source code, you need to get an API key here: http://www.plancake.com/api-documentation

 Once you have an API Key, you need to update the